gaw3/OnTheMap/README.md

 Enter email address and password, and tap the **Login** button in order to login with Udacity authentication.

-Tap on the **Log in with Facebook** button in order to login with Facebook authentication.
+Tap on the **Continue with Facebook** button in order to login with Facebook authentication.
 Email address and password fields are ignored.

 ### Student Location Tabbed View